StanPanMan/itp-docker/README.md

 # Docker Static App Deployment
-This is a local deploymnet to servve the GitHub Pages app of [stanpanman.github.io/pages-site/](https://stanpanman.github.io/pages-site/)
+This is a local deployment to serve the GitHub Pages app of [stanpanman.github.io/pages-site/](https://stanpanman.github.io/pages-site/)

 ## Architecture
 - requests to `http://localhost:8081` get routed to the `fp-svc` which has a webserver on port `7901`